A series of practical solutions and simple interventions to help you de-stress and re-set your life.

 6. Relax in the tub.
 When you start feeling the long fingers of melatonin crawling seductively through your system, round it all off with a hot bath if you can.
 When you get in, all your blood comes to the surface of your body so, when you step out, your core temperature starts to drop.
 This is a stimulus to sleep.

-For more advice on prioritising sleep, preorder my new book, The Stress Solution: The 4 Steps to Reset Your Body, Mind, Relationships & Purpose (published on 27 December 2018).
+For more advice on prioritising sleep, order my new book, The Stress Solution: The 4 Steps to Reset Your Body, Mind, Relationships & Purpose, out now.

 Let me know how you get on with these tips using the hashtag #TheStressSolution I would love to hear from you!